Sarasota, Florida: Geography and climate

-Sarasota has a tropical climate with hot, humid summers and warm, drier winters.
+Sarasota has a humid subtropical climate (Koppen Cfa) with hot, humid summers and cooler, milder winters.
 The high temperatures and high humidity in the summer regularly push the heat index over 100 F. There are distinct rainy and dry seasons, with the rainy season lasting from March to November and the dry season from December to February.
-According to the United States Census Bureau, the city has a total area of 24.08 sqmi, of which 38.07 km2 is land and 9.39 sqmi is water.
+According to the U.S. Census Bureau, the city has a total area of 24.08 sqmi, of which 38.07 km2 is land and 9.39 sqmi is water.

+The Gulf Intracoastal Waterway is the name given to the many natural deep water sections as well as humanmade channels, canals, and cuts that link the entire Sarasota Bay system.

 Demographics

-As of the 2020 census, Sarasota city had a population of 54,842 with 25,209 households.

-Of that population, 3.9% were under 5 years old, 14.6% were under 18 years old, and 28.0% were 65 years and older.
+As of the 2020 United States census, there were 54,842 people, 25,209 households, and 12,474 families residing in the city.
+Of that population in 2020, 3.9% were under 5 years old, 14.6% were under 18 years old, and 28.0% were 65 years and older.
 52.5% of the population were female persons.

-77.7% of the population were white, 15.2% were black or African American, 0.3% were American Indian and Alaskan Native, 2.1% were Asian, 3.7% were two or more races, and 16.6% were Hispanic or Latino.

-4,056 veterans lived in the city and 16.7% of the population were Foreign born persons.

-The median gross rent was $1,177.
-92.5% of the households had a computer and 84.2% of the households had a broadband internet subscription.

-90.0% of the population over 25 years were high school graduates or higher, and 37.2% of the population over 25 years had a Bachelor’s degree or higher.

-The median household income was $56,093 with a per capita income of $43,387.
-15.6% of the population lived below the poverty threshold.